Fort Columbia State Park

-Fort Columbia State Park is a public recreation area and historic preserve at the site of former Fort Columbia, located on Chinook Point at the mouth of the Columbia River in Chinook, Washington.
-The 618 acre state park features twelve historic wood-frame fort buildings as well as an interpretive center and hiking trails.
+Fort Columbia State Park is a public recreation area and historic preserve at the site of the former Fort Columbia, located on Chinook Point at the mouth of the Columbia River in Chinook, Washington.
+The 618 acre state park features twelve historic wood-frame buildings from the fort complex as well as an interpretive center and hiking trails.
 The park's grounds are located over a tunneled section of U.S. Route 101.

 History

 Fort Columbia was built from 1896 to 1904 to support the defense of the Columbia River.
 The fort was constructed on the Chinook Point promontory as part of a "triangle of fire" defensive strategy that included Fort Canby and Fort Stevens.
 Fort Columbia was declared surplus at the end of World War II and was transferred to the custody of the state of Washington in 1950.

 In the 1960s and 1970s, Battery 246 was outfitted to serve as a Civil Defense Emergency Operating Center and was one of several possible locations the governor could use in an emergency.
 In 1993, the park received a pair of 6-inch guns that were transferred to Battery 246 from the former Fort McAndrew, Naval Station Argentia, Newfoundland, Canada.